boyfriendnibluefairy/react_native_snippets/README.md

-### React Native Code Snippets
+### Contents

-* Initial commits include nuances of TypeScript over JavaScript
+* Nuances of TypeScript over JavaScript
+* How to use TypeScript to edit Document Object Model (DOM)
+* How to use TypeScript to access REST APIs